I’m so not ready for summer to end, but I can’t stop time, and the first day of school is fast approaching!

 Fortunately, these sportstyle joggers are made of a super soft knit that is moisture-wicking.
 They also have a handy internal phone pocket as well as a back left pocket and traditional hand pockets for keys and wallet.

-For size reference, David is 5’11”, and he’s wearing the large.
+For size reference, D is 5’11”, and he’s wearing the large.
 I also bought the medium for him to try and compare, and he said they both fit, but he liked the large better.

 I also picked up a few of these HeatGear short sleeve shirts for him.
 I like the extra details and how they set it slightly above your typical tee; plus it has all the features an active guy needs — moisture-wicking fabric, breathable mesh panels, and anti-odor technology.